nhsevidence/head-of-software-engineering/README.md

 ## Make things fun
 Although work needs doing - it doesn't have to be boring.
 A little extra thought is all thats required to add a fun twist to most things, like a picture, a humourous description or theme for something.
 This can help to encourage engagement.

+# Gathering insights

+It's important to gather insights to inform where to focus efforts.
+Here are a few ways of gathering insights

+## Do user research
+Speak to developers.
+Ask them questions about top priorities to focus on.
+Make it clear that you are approachable and want to help.
+Do this privately in a space that's safe to talk.
+Ask open questions and use active listening.

+## Do a developer survey
+Depending on the size of your organisation, a [developer survey](Developer-survey.md) might be useful.